 Skip to contents

-Convert the selected columns of the data frame into either dummy logical columns, or into membership degrees of fuzzy sets, while leaving the remaining columns untouched.
-Each column selected for transformation typically results in multiple columns in the output.
+Transform selected columns of a data frame into either dummy logical variables or membership degrees of fuzzy sets, while leaving all remaining columns unchanged.
+Each transformed column typically produces multiple new columns in the output.

 Usage